Interview – Statkraft and the Future of Renewable Energy

 Some businesses choose to offer unlimited free charging to their employees or a number of hours free charging followed by a fixed hourly rate after the threshold is reached.
 Either way, workplace EV charging can be adapted to suit the business’s needs.

 Mer offers fast EV charging points for workplaces, which aim to charge vehicles over the course of a few hours – ideal for businesses and employees.
+While homes may not always benefit from 22kW fast EV chargers, workplaces definitely can.
+Fast chargers will allow more of your workforce to charge their cars.
+You may also consider offering it to customers or visitors as a perk of your business, in which case fast charging will also be desirable.

 For more information on workplace charging, get in touch with our team.